DAVIDPAZCASTRO/TFG/README.md

-# RESCORM
+# TRIVIAL

+Based on RESCORM.
 RESCORM is a boilerplate for creating SCORM-compliant React applications.

 # Features